Hello Everyone -

 Life as a Parent

 I continued to sporadically write after becoming a parent.
-There were always so many other activities and responsibilities that took precedence that finding time to write usually was not possible.
-My mind was into accomplishing a certain number of tasks one day to the next.
+There were always so many other activities and responsibilities that took precedence that finding time to write usually was not at the forefront.
+My mind was focused on accomplishing a certain number of tasks one day to the next.
 I did take notes and store ideas as much as I could.

 Life after the Discovery of Poetry Soup